Database

 To configure the DB API:

-1. On the home page of the vConnect module, find the API Management tab.
+1. On the home page of the vConnect module, see the API Management tab.

-1. Click the API Management tab to open the API Management page.
+1. Click the API Management tab to display the API Management page.

-2. On the API Management page, click Add New API, and the application displays the types of APIs that you can configure.
+2. On the API Management page, click Add New API to display types of APIs that you can configure.

-1. In the API Type area, click Database, and the application displays the following boxes:
+1. In the API Type area, click Database to display the following boxes:

 List/BoxDescription